 In order to apply for a Henika District Library card an adult must present a valid State of Michigan driver’s license or ID with the current local address on it.
 If either of those cannot be used we will accept two other forms of ID that have the current local address, such as printed checks, a health insurance card, a copy of a lease agreement or a paid utility bill stub, in any combination.
 Children under the age of eighteen must have a parent accompanying them who will act as co-signer on the borrowing agreement.
 Parents must produce identification as mentioned above.

 For residents who live outside the legal area of the Henika District Library we will issue you a library card for your home library if you live in Dorr, Hopkins, and Leighton Township.
 We do not issue cards for residents of Yankee Springs township, Monterey township and Watson township.
 Residents of other municipalities outside the boundaries of the Lakeland Library Cooperative will be charged an annual non-resident fee for a Henika District Library non-resident card.

-Magazines and DVDs are 7 days
+DVDs and Special Collection Items are 7 days

-PS, XBOX, and Wii Games are 14 days
+Videogames are 14 days

 All other materials are 21 days

 When you check out materials you will be given a receipt listing each item and its due date unless you opt out of this service.
 Items will automatically renew up to 2 times as long as they are eligible for renewal (no holds from other patrons, have not exceeded your hold limit).